 Mental Health Benefits of Functional Fitness

 Functional fitness does more than just make you stronger.
 It also boosts your mental health.
 By doing exercises that mimic daily activities, you release endorphins.
-This leads to a better mood and less stress7.
+This leads to a better mood and less stress.

 Functional exercises require focus, which improves your mental clarity and concentration.
 As you get to know your body better, you’ll feel more confident and happy.
-Research shows that regular exercisers, like those who do functional training, have less depression and anxiety8.
+Research shows that regular exercisers, like those who do functional training, have less depression and anxiety.

 Functional fitness is a complete way to improve both your body and mind.
 It helps you live a better life and reach your full potential.